-Offers of admission will be made approximately four $-\sin \theta$ weeks following the application deadline.
+Offers of admission will be made approximately four - six weeks following the application deadline.
 In order to assure a place in the desired program, applicants must comply with the following:

-- Return Acceptance Form on or before date specified in the offer of admissions letter - Submit \$100.00 non-refundable placement\orientation fee - Call and schedule advisement appointment with Graduate Program Advisor - Complete Criminal Background Check online - Submit evidence of compliance with required immunizations - Complete Sexual Harassment training online and submit certificate of completion - Failure to respond to admissions offer by the date specified in offer letter may result in withdrawal of the offer of admission.
+- Return Acceptance Form on or before date specified in the offer of admissions letter - Submit \$100.00 non-refundable placement\orientation fee - Complete Criminal Background Check online - Submit evidence of compliance with required immunizations - Complete Sexual Harassment training online and submit certificate of completion - Failure to respond to admissions offer by the date specified in offer letter may result in withdrawal of the offer of admission.